Looking for the Best Sleep Specialist in Connecticut?

 Bruxism – clenching your jaw during sleep and grinding your teeth.

 Circadian rhythm disorder – your circadian rhythm serves as your internal body clock that governs your sleep and wakefulness.
 When this internal clock is out of sync with your external clock, you can experience difficulties such as an inability to fall or stay asleep and being excessively sleepy during the day.

 Your doctor will perform a physical exam and also talk to you about your medical history as well as the symptoms you’ve experienced.
 You’ll also be asked about your lifestyle and habits, and you may also be asked to keep a sleep diary detailing when you wake up and go to sleep.
 If you have a bed partner, he or she may also be asked about your sleeping habits.

 In addition, your doctor may order a sleep study to gather specific information.
 Depending on your needs and preferences, it can be performed at home or in a sleep lab at the hospital.
 This test measures your oxygen levels, brain waves, and heart rate as you sleep.
 The results from a sleep study gives your doctor detailed data and enables him or her to diagnose or rule out the presence of a sleep disorder.

 If you’re diagnosed with a sleep disorder, your doctor can recommend appropriate treatment options, such as medication, the use of a continuous positive airway pressure (CPAP) machine or an alternative, an oral appliance, or cognitive behavior therapy.

 Where can you find the best sleep specialist in CT?

-To make an appointment with Dr. Malhotra, contact Sleep & Neuroscience Associates today!
+To make an appointment with our doctors, contact Sleep & Neuroscience Associates today!